eedalong/dl_demosaic/README.md

 # dl_demosaic

 * bayer1ch case
-  * weird circle issue at center(wrong color)
+  * weird circle/square issues at center(wrong color)
   * need to comapare with bayer3ch case
-    * without weired circle at bayer3ch
+    * Bayer3ch has no weired center issues.
   * more epochs?
   * 1ch to 3ch transform without position info. is hard to train.
 * bayer3ch case
-  * this can be trained easier than 1ch case.
+  * It can be trained easier than 1ch case.

 ## revision list
  * add model configuration(depth)